mohan-gupta/Python-lambda-filter-map-reduce/README.md

 4.reduce function - reduce function reduces a sequence of element to a single valueby processing the elements.<br>
 <br>
 <br>
+for codes and explanation check the python file<br>

 WORKING OF MAP FUNCTION<br>
 map(lambda x,y:x+y,a,b)<br>
 first let us understand the working of inner code then move to outer part<br>